quickapps/cms/plugins/Search/README.rst

 Search plugins comes with one built-in Engine which should cover most use cases.
 This Search Engine allows entities to be searchable through an auto-generated list of words using ``LIKE`` SQL expressions.
-If you need to hold a very large amount of index information you should create your own Engine Interface adapter to work with third-party solutions such as "Elasticsearch", "Sphinx", etc.
+If you need to hold a very large amount of index information you should create your own Engine adapter to work with third-party solutions such as "Elasticsearch", "Sphinx", etc.

 Using Generic Engine